 Much of the work of the Commission and the Standing Committee is reflected on the detailed website maintained by Commission staff.
 The website, found at https://judicial.nv.gov/ is divided into two parts, one for the Commission and one for the Standing Committee.
-The former provides extensive information as to the mission and processes of the Commission, including reference to the constitution, statutes, procedural rules and complaint forms.
+The former provides extensive information as to the mission and processes of the Commission, including reference to the constitution, statutes, procedural rules and complaint form.
 It also contains the Commission's disciplinary decisions, an index of the decisions, case references, statistics, and other information.
-The same is true for the Standing Committee portion of the website.
-That part of the website contains the explanation of the Standing Committee's responsibilities, copies of its advisory opinions, and a listing of current members.
+The same is true for the Standing Committee portion of the website which contains the explanation of the Standing Committee's responsibilities, all published advisory opinions, an index of advisory opinions by topic, and a list of current members.
 Accordingly, this Report incorporates much of the information set forth on the Commission's website.